krypton-wallet/wallet-program/README.md

 ### Recover wallet

-Purpose: enter recovery mode by populating executor field in pda and moving all info from old pda to new pda seeded with new authority
+Purpose: enter recovery mode by moving all info from old pda to new pda seeded with new authority

-- Get PDA of old authority and stores the executor inside it
+- Get PDA of old authority
 - Create new profile account with new pda
 - Deserialize ProfileHeader from PDA and store it in the new pda
-- Executor field of new pda is initialized to Pubkey::default()

 ### Transfer to New Token Account

 Purpose: transfer to a destination token account and break into two cases: recovery and non-recovery; if in recovery mode, also need to close sender/src token account

-- Executor_info is read and executor key is set iff we are in recovery mode (recovery_mode == 1); in this case, executor must be a signer, since its responsibility is to sign for the program to transfer, as original authority is gone and cannot sign during recovery
 - Transfer from src to dest token account with given amount and sign the transaction with original pda
-- Close the src token account iff recovery_mode == 1 and executor in pda matches executor_info.key
+- Close the src token account iff recovery_mode == 1
+- Both transfer and close are signed by new feePayer